-If you’re lucky enough to be going to the Maldives, you’ll want to make sure you pack everything you need!
+If you’re lucky enough to visit the Maldives anytime soon, you’ll want to make sure you pack everything you need!
 This ultimate packing list will help rest assured that you won’t forget anything important.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.

 Since the Maldives is a tropical destination, you’ll want to bring clothes that will help you cope with the heat.
 Think flowy dresses, preferably in light colors and breathable materials, shorts, t-shirts, rompers, etc. This applies to your PJs as well!

 Also, I cannot stress enough how important is to bring a straw hat to protect yourself from the sun.
 Not to mention that it also looks good in photos.